-- That pupils can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation
+- can understand and apply the fundamental principles and concepts of computer science, including computational thinking, data representation and understanding of computer systems.

-- They are responsible, competent, confident and creative users of information and communication technology
+- are responsible, competent, confident and creative users of information and technology

 - are digitally literate so that they are able to keep themselves safe online using practical skills and knowledge to prevent, identify and resolve potentially dangerous online interactions